M/S Anatina

 Tormod joined Anatina in Sweden as ordinary seaman on Jan.
 4-1940.
 He says their first voyage took them to Denmark and from there to 2 cities in Venezuela, before going to miscellaneous places on the west coast of South America.
 She visited Vladivostok in Russia, then crossed the Pacific, through the Panama Canal and on to Hamburg, where cargo was unloaded and new cargo loaded.
 Several crew members left the ship while in Hamburg.

 Cargo was again loaded in Denmark, having stopped at Landskrona for repairs.
 She then headed back to Venezuela, on to the U.S., Japan, Bombay, Madras, Singapore and Calcutta, back to Baltimore, New Orleans and Houston, and visited several ports on the east coast of the U.S. before heading back to the Far East.
-From there back to Vancouver and on to Capetown.
-She also stopped at Durban, travelling from there to Calcutta and visited Bombay and Madras again.
+From there, back to Vancouver and on to Capetown.
+She also stopped at Durban, travelling from there to Calcutta* and visited Bombay and Madras again.
 She made another voyage to Capetown before returning to Baltimore, where Tormod paid off on Nov.
 9-1940.

-According to the book "Våre falne", Anatina's messboy Henrik Undheim died following an illness on Sept.
+*According to the book "Våre falne", Anatina's messboy Henrik Undheim died following an illness on Sept.
 24-1940, when the ship was en route to Capetown.
 He was 22 years old.
 Tormod Gjertsen has told me he was the one who made the canvas bag in which he was lowered into the sea by him and the boatswain.
-He says Anstein Dvergsnes was the 2nd mate at that time.
+He says Anstein Dvergsnes was the 2nd mate at that time (later her captain).
 The messboy is commemorated at the Memorial for Seamen in Stavern, Norway - ref. external link at the end of this page.

 Tormod says that Anatina was in Calcutta when the messboy got sick and he was admitted to a hospital there.
 After having finished loading a cargo in Calcutta they went to Madras, where the messboy came back on board, but was still not well, so he was given one of the passenger cabins to recuperate, but he died.
 Tormod gives the date as Febr.
 21-1940, but as mentioned above, "Våre Falne" gives the date as Sept.
 24-1940.